 But Monday would inevitably come, and then four more days of office life.
 Stress would coil my back and clench my jaw.
 The exhilaration of getting through the ten-mile crucible would fade.
 I needed a de-stressing, life-sustaining exercise I could do all the time.

 Dr. Belisa Vranich had an idea for people just like me—weekend warriors who get an adrenaline rush from Saturdays engaged in mock heroics but spend the week as mere mortals.
-This fall, Dr. Vranich unveiled a class called Elements of Breathing ($125 for a semi-private 90 minute session), held in Willspace, a New York fitness studio, to train the muscles and organs most athletes overlook: their lungs.
+In 2013, Dr. Vranich unveiled a class called Elements of Breathing ($125 for a semi-private 90 minute session), held in Willspace, a New York fitness studio, to train the muscles and organs most athletes overlook: their lungs.
 “Breathing is the next big thing in fitness,” Dr. Vranich says.
 “It literally helps you in every single aspect, from endurance to strength to recovery.”
 Dr. Vranich, a muscular blond clinical psychologist, combined techniques of yoga, meditation, martial arts and Russian tactical-forces training to create the ultimate lung workout.
 Hey, we all have to breathe.

 According to Dr. Vranich, we use just a fraction of our lung capacity.
 We breathe with our chest, but we should be breathing with our bellies.
 Breathe deeper, breathe better—more oxygen flows, well-being ensues.
 And so on a recent Friday evening, for just over 90 minutes, Dr. Vranich bullied and cajoled me to breathe with my belly.
 “I taught this to a jujitsu guy,” she told me.
 “Now he never gets tired.
 Not ever.”
 I’m not entirely sold on that claim, but the benefits of deep breathing have been well documented.
 Breathing balances your blood’s pH levels; when we’re stressed, it counteracts our flight-or-fight response, triggering the parasympathetic nervous system’s sense of calm.
 Plus, you know, the more oxygen your body has, the better.